-When it comes to sleep, they struggle!
-It’s no wonder.
+Is it any wonder that when it comes to sleep they struggle?
 Ever since we started flipping babies to their backs to sleep (something I wholeheartedly support), newborns the world over have struggled to sleep.
-Parents resort to a whole range of tools to help their babies fall, and stay, asleep.
+Parents resort to a whole range of tools to help their babies fall and stay asleep.
 Back in the day, a baby would be put to sleep on their belly, with their arms and legs tucked under them.
 Their Moro reflux would be quieted by their tucked limbs and deeper sleep was easier to come by.
-Now, on their backs, they’re swaddled and shushed, rocked and nursed, anything to help them fall into that deep, restorative sleep.
+Now, on their backs, they’re swaddled and shushed, rocked, and nursed.
+Anything to help them fall into that deep, restorative sleep.

 Now, you have Dr. Papsin coming out against white noise.

 So let’s say your white noise is louder than that – is it louder than a garbage disposal?
 Because that’s 80 decibels, barely exceeding the level of constant noise in the womb.
-And in all likelihood your white noise isn’t as loud as a garbage disposal because common sense would dictate that that’s too loud, and you wouldn’t want your infant exposed to that level of sound during sleep.
-And even if your white noise is as loud as a garbage disposal, where is it?
+In all likelihood your white noise isn’t as loud as a garbage disposal because common sense would dictate that that’s too loud.
+And you wouldn’t want your infant exposed to that level of sound during sleep.
+Even if your white noise is as loud as a garbage disposal, where is it?
 Is it within 8 inches of your baby’s head?
 Probably not.
-Sound decreases over distance, so it’s not fair to assume that a sound machine placed on a table a 2 to 10 feet away emitting a sound at 80 decibels (garbage disposal level) is still too loud by the time it reaches the baby.
+Sound decreases over distance, so it’s not fair to assume that a sound machine placed on a table 2 to 10 feet away from baby, emitting a sound at 80 decibels (garbage disposal level), is still too loud by the time it reaches the baby.